MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/limits-specifications-teams.md

 |Eventos ao vivo simultâneos em um locatário do office 365 | 15 |

 Para saber mais sobre eventos ao vivo e uma comparação dos eventos ao vivo do Teams para a Transmissão de Reunião do Skype, vá para [Eventos ao vivo do Teams e Transmissão de Reunião do Skype](teams-live-events/plan-for-teams-live-events.md#teams-live-events-and-skype-meeting-broadcast).

+## <a name="presence-in-outlook"></a>Presença no Outlook

+A presença do Teams no Outlook é compatível com o aplicativo de área de trabalho do Outlook 2013 e posterior.
+Para saber mais sobre a presença no Teams, confira [Presença do usuário no Teams](presence-admins.md).

 ## <a name="storage"></a>Armazenamento